-For consistency one needs to use the same empirical model throughout the whole pulse in order to avoid artificial fluctuation due to change of spectral model \citep[see, ][]{Yu2019}.
-Consequently, if one time bin has $ \Delta$DIC$ <-10$ then we use the Band function through out the pulse.
+For consistency, one needs to use the same empirical model throughout the whole pulse in order to avoid artificial fluctuation due to change of spectral model \citep[see][]{Yu2019}.
+Consequently, if one time bin has $ \Delta$DIC$ <-10$ then we use the Band function throughout the pulse.
 Otherwise, we use the simpler CPL model.
-Therefore, the pulses that are fitted by a Band function have at least one time bin in which a high energy power law is significantly detected.
-The model used for each pulse is listed in Column 7 in Table \ref{table:Pulse}.
+Therefore, the pulses that are fitted by a Band function have at least one time bin in which a high-energy power law is significantly detected.
+The model used for each pulse is listed in column 6 in Table \ref{table:Pulse}.

-Among all of the individual time bins, we find that in only 29 \% ({274/944}) the $\Delta$DIC$<-10$, i.e., the Band function is preferred.
-For these time bins a high-energy power law is required by the data \citep[see also ][]{Gruber2014, Yu2019}. {For the sequence of pulses, we find the corresponding fractions to be 36\% (122/338) for the first pulse $P_1$, 28\% (101/361) for $P_2$, 22\% (34/156) for $P_3$, 15\% (7/46) for $P_4$, 15\% (4/26) for $P_5$, and 29\% (5/17) for $P_6$.} There is only a weak trend, with the first pulse $P_{1}$ having the largest fraction.
+Among all of the individual time bins, we find that in only 29 \% ({274/944}) is $\Delta$DIC$<-10$, i.e., the Band function is preferred.
+For these time bins, a high-energy power law is required by the data \citep[see also ][]{Gruber2014, Yu2019}. {For the sequence of pulses, we find the corresponding fractions to be 36\% (122/338) for the first pulse $P_1$, 28\% (101/361) for $P_2$, 22\% (34/156) for $P_3$, 15\% (7/46) for $P_4$, 15\% (4/26) for $P_5$, and 29\% (5/17) for $P_6$.} There is only a weak trend, with the first pulse $P_{1}$ having the largest fraction.

-Turning over to the pulses, we find that {66\% (77/117)} of them have at least one time bin with $\Delta$DIC$<-10$ and therefore the Band function is used for the entire pulse.
-For the sequence of pulses, we find that the corresponding fractions are 77\% (30/39) for $P_1$, 69\% (27/39) for $P_2$, 63\% (15/24 pulses) for $P_3$, 22\% (2/9 pulses) for $P_4$, 50\% (2/4 pulses) for $P_5$, and 50\% (1/2 pulses) for $P_6$.
+Turning over to the pulses, we find that {66\% (77/117)} of them have at least one time bin with $\Delta$DIC$<-10$, therefore the Band function is used for the entire pulse.
+For the sequence of pulses, we find that the corresponding fractions are 77\% (30/39) for $P_1$, 69\% (27/39) for $P_2$, 63\% (15/24) for $P_3$, 22\% (2/9) for $P_4$, 50\% (2/4) for $P_5$, and 50\% (1/2) for $P_6$.
 Again, there is only a weak trend, with the first pulse $P_{1}$ having a larger fraction.

 In addition to the $\Delta$DIC criterion, we also examined the $p_{\rm DIC}$ values following \citet{Yu2019}.
-In some instances the values were found to by anomalously large (hundreds of thousand), which typically indicates that the global minimum of likelihood function is not found, but rather a local minimum.
+In some instances, the values were found to be anomalously large (hundreds of thousands), which typically indicates that a local rather than a global minimum of the likelihood function is found.
 In these cases, we reran the Bayesian fits with new initial values to ensure proper convergence to the global minimum.